erdmarin/sa-portfolio/README.md

 Bastion hosts, while placed in public subnets for SSH access, represent a residual attack surface.
 The forward path is to replace them entirely with AWS Systems Manager Session Manager, which provides audited shell access over HTTPS with no open inbound port — eliminating the need for port 22 to be reachable from the internet at all.

+### Future Improvements

+**Short-Term (0-6 months)**

+Replace Bastion hosts with Session Manager: Eliminate SSH port 22 entirely.
+Use AWS Systems Manager Session Manager for all instance access — removing the bastion EC2 instances, their security groups, and their patch lifecycle.
+Reduces attack surface and operational burden.

+Attach WAF to CloudFront and internet-facing ALB: AWS WAF with managed rule groups (Core rule set, Known bad inputs, SQL injection) adds a critical security layer currently absent from the architecture.
+Rate limiting rules protect against application-layer DDoS.

+ElastiCache (Redis) read-through cache: Add an ElastiCache Redis cluster (Multi-AZ, 2 nodes) between the application tier and Aurora.
+Cache session state, frequently read database objects, and API responses.
+Target: 60-70% cache hit rate reducing Aurora load and improving application latency.

+ALB access logs to S3 + Athena: Enable ALB access logs to an S3 bucket and query with Athena for ad-hoc traffic analysis.
+Foundation for anomaly detection and capacity planning.

+**Medium-Term (6-18 months)**

+Containerise application tier (ECS Fargate): Migrate the app tier from EC2 ASG to ECS Fargate tasks.
+Benefits: faster scale-out (~30 seconds versus ~3 minutes), no AMI management, per-task resource billing, and cleaner deployment pipelines.
+The web tier can follow once the app tier is validated.

+Three-AZ expansion: Add a third Availability Zone to both the web and application Auto Scaling groups and add a second Aurora read replica.
+Reduces the blast radius of simultaneous AZ events and provides additional headroom for rolling deployments without reducing capacity below the minimum.

+CDN strategy for dynamic content: Implement CloudFront behaviours for short-TTL caching of semi-dynamic API responses (e.g., product catalogues, pricing).
+Target: reduce origin hit rate by a further 20-30% on top of static asset caching.

+**Long-Term (18+ months)**

+Multi-region active-passive (pilot light): Deploy a pilot-light stack in a second region: Aurora Global Database secondary cluster (sub-second replication lag), S3 cross-region replication, and a dormant CloudFormation stack deployable within 15 minutes.
+Reduces full-region RTO from > 2 hours to < 15 minutes without the cost of a full active-active deployment.

+Service mesh and microservices decomposition: As the application grows, decompose the monolithic app tier into independently scalable services behind an internal Application Load Balancer or API Gateway.
+AWS App Mesh or Amazon VPC Lattice enables service-to-service mTLS, traffic shaping, and per-service observability.

+Infrastructure cost optimisation programme: Purchase 1-year Compute Savings Plans for the validated baseline instance count after 6 months of production traffic data.
+Introduce Spot Instance mixed fleets for the web tier (stateless, tolerant of interruption) targeting 40-50% compute cost reduction.

+### Key Outcomes

+The multi-AZ design across both the web and application tiers, combined with Aurora's automatic failover, positions the architecture to meet a 99.95% availability target while eliminating any single point of failure.
+Horizontal scalability is built into every compute tier through EC2 Auto Scaling Groups, allowing the system to absorb sudden traffic spikes without manual intervention and scale back down during quiet periods to control cost.
+The three-tier network isolation model, IAM-based credential management, and ALB-enforced security group chaining reduce the blast radius of any individual component failure or security event.
+Overall, the architecture balances operational simplicity — using managed services at every tier boundary to reduce toil, with the performance and resilience characteristics expected of a production public-facing web application.

+##  Project 2: Containerized Application Platform

+### Overview
+This project demonstrates how to package and deploy a web application using Docker and AWS container services.
+The architecture moves away from instance-centric thinking where applications are tied to specific servers toward a container-native model where the application is packaged as an immutable image, stored in a managed registry, and run by a managed compute service that handles infrastructure placement transparently.

+### Business Scenario
+This project simulates a modern containerized web application platform for a SaaS workload.
+The goal is to package the application into a portable container image and deploy it using managed container services on AWS.
+The architecture is designed to simplify deployment, improve consistency across environments, and provide a foundation for scalable cloud-native workloads.
+Traditional EC2-based deployments require manual AMI management, OS patching, dependency installation, and environment-specific configuration.
+As teams and deployment frequency grow, these concerns compound leading to configuration drift, unreliable deployments, and slow onboarding for new engineers.
+Containerisation addresses all three by codifying the application environment in a Dockerfile that is version-controlled alongside the application code.

+### Problem Being Solved
+•	Environment inconsistency: applications that behave differently in development versus production due to differing OS versions, library versions, or manual configuration steps.

+•	Slow, manual deployments: SSH-based deployments to EC2 instances that require coordinated human intervention and have no rollback mechanism.

+•	Tight coupling to infrastructure: applications that cannot be moved between environments or cloud providers without significant rework.

+•	Operational overhead: engineering time spent patching operating systems and managing server state rather than shipping features.

+### Solution Summary

+The application is containerised with Docker, producing an immutable image pushed to Amazon ECR.
+ECS Fargate runs the containers without requiring any EC2 instance management.
+An Application Load Balancer distributes traffic to Fargate tasks and performs health checks.
+CloudWatch Logs captures all container output for observability.
+The result is a deployment pipeline that is repeatable, auditable, and operable by a small team.

+### Objectives
+- Containerize a web application with Docker
+- Run the container locally
+- Prepare the image for deployment to AWS
+- Deploy the application using ECS Fargate
+- Demonstrate modern cloud deployment practices

+### Architecture
+[Add diagram later]

+### AWS Services Used
+- Amazon ECS Fargate
+- Amazon ECR
+- Application Load Balancer
+- CloudWatch Logs

+### Key Decisions
+- ECS chosen over EKS for operational simplicity
+- Containers chosen over EC2-only deployment for portability and consistency
+- Fargate chosen to reduce infrastructure management overhead

+### Future Improvements
+- Add autoscaling
+- Add CI/CD pipeline
+- Add Terraform
+- Add Route 53 custom domain